kevinbarabash/beignet/design/mutability.md

 ## Making Interop Work

 Crochet uses .d.ts to import types from and export types to TypeScript.
+We do not generate Crochet types on disk from TypeScript, instead they appear in memory only.

 ### `let` and `const`